dimitriskokoretsis/blog_public/README.md

 - R and RStudio installed in your system.

-- R packages knitr and rmarkdown (install them by running `install.packages(c("knitr","rmarkdown")` in the R environment).
+- R packages "knitr" and "rmarkdown" (install them by running `install.packages(c("knitr","rmarkdown")` in the R environment).

 ## Instructions: